List of Jurassic Park (franchise) characters: Ken Wheatley

 Ken Wheatley is a seasoned mercenary and animal trafficker who is in command of the dinosaur rescue operation on Isla Nublar.
 He plucks a tooth from each captured dinosaur as a trophy, with plans to make a necklace.
-When Blue is found, Wheatley shoots both her and Owen with tranquilizer darts, and leaves Owen to die from a potentially fatal dose.
+When Blue is found, Wheatley shoots both her and Owen with tranquilizer darts, and leaves Owen to die.
 Later, Wheatley captures Owen and Claire as they track the captured dinosaurs to Lockwood Estate.
-After the auction is disrupted, Wheatley finds the Indoraptor in its cage and shoots it with two tranquilizer darts; he enters the cage to retrieve a tooth, but the creature was playing dead and devours Wheatley's arm before mauling him to death.
+After the auction is disrupted, Wheatley finds the Indoraptor in its cage and shoots it with two tranquilizer darts; he enters the cage to retrieve a tooth, but the creature feigned unconsciousness and devours Wheatley's arm before mauling him to death.

 Bayona said about Levine: "He came with this idea of creating this kind of military man.
 He just wanted to portray the most hateable character possible. [...]
 And he was so creative on set, trying to give ideas, bringing story notes to make this character more and more hateable".